-Four 2-storey villas encircle the kid-friendly Cove Pool and house Master Room 130s (the number refers to the square footage).
-These are the cosiest options, but they're still huge and can connect with the Master Room 150s; ideal for families of up to 6.
+Four 2-storey villas encircle the kid-friendly Cove Pool, housing Pool View Master Suites and Pool View Junior Suites.
+These are the entry-level options, but they're still huge and can connect to sleep families of up to 6 in comfort.
 The larger freestanding villas are clustered around 8 stone-walled wattas (gardens) with 15m pools.
-Grand Ocean View Villas have extraordinary sea views, yet we loved our Premier Villa for its big bathroom and outside space.
-The duplex Cape Weligama Villas, each with 2 bedrooms and private pools, are the resort's flashiest digs.
+We loved our Premier Ocean Villa for its big bathroom and outside space, while Grand Ocean Villas get (partial) sea views in addition.
+The duplex Cape Pool Villas, each with 2 bedrooms and private pools, are the resort's flashiest digs.

 - Air conditioning

 The resort has 3 distinct restaurants.
 The stepped terrace of the indigo-hued Ocean Terrace offers gorgeous views of Weligama’s meandering coastline and serves international fusion cuisine, including day-fresh fish and seafood.
 Standing even closer to the cliff edge is scarlet-hued Tableau, an intimate chef's table restaurant.
 The Cape Club honors Ceylon’s renowned tea heritage with its famous Dilmah High Tea experience, expect mouthwatering pastries accompanied by delicate savouries.